uksrc-developers/PyProfQueue/ReadMe.md

 ### Outputs
 The output of the *Script* class, is an object that contains all the given options, file paths and other variables needed in order to create the bash scripts that can be submitted to a queue system.
 The outputs from *submit* depend on the given options.
-If the *test* and *leave_scripts* are set to **False**, then the output of *submit* is the same as the output of the submission command for the respective queue system being used.
-If *test* or *leave_scripts* are set to **True** then the output includes two bash scripts.
-The first contains the original work to be performed, the other contains all the necessary variable declarations and command calls in order to perform the profiling of the given bash script.
-It is the profiling script that is submitted to the queue.
-Additionally, if *test* is **True**, then the command line will output what command would be used in order to submit the job, but the command will not actually be called.
+If the *test* value is set to **False**, then the output of *submit* is the same as the output of the submission command for the respective queue system being used.
+If *test* is **True**, then the command line will output what command would be used in order to submit the job, but the command will not actually be called.

 Where profilers are set up to return plots, the outputs are .png files.
 While the plots are autogenerated in most cases, it is possible to replot them in post using the functions found within the respective python scripts for a profiler.